AgyLuczak/INFORMAL-ENGLISH-QUIZ/README.md

 </br>

-**Deploying a GitHub Repoitory via GitHub Pages**
+**Deploying a GitHub Repository via GitHub Pages**

 </br>

 1. Log in to GitHub
-2. In your Repository section, select repository you want to deploy
+2. In your Repository section, select the repository you want to deploy
 3. In the menu located at the top of this section, click *settings*
 4. Select *Pages* on the left-hand menu.
 5. In the *Source* section select *deploy from a branch*